saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 **Step 9** Delete Rows that have "Not Collected" in variable Ethnic\_Identity.

-**Step 10** Wethen discovered that the variable "ethnic\_identity" had the following classes *Mexican *Not Collected *Not Spanish/Hispanic/Latino *Other Hispanic or Latino \*Unknown
+**Step 10** We then discovered that the variable "ethnic\_identity" had the following classes *Mexican *Not Collected *Not Spanish/Hispanic/Latino *Other Hispanic or Latino \*Unknown

 We omitted the rows that had "Not collected" or "Unknown" since this information will not help with the interpretation of data.

-Wethen changed "Mexican" to "Latino" and "Other Hispanic or Latino" to "Latino" we changed "Not Spanish/Hispanic/Latino" to "Not Latino" This leaves the data with 2 classes for the variable titled "ethnic\_identity" Latino and Not Latino
+We then changed "Mexican" to "Latino" and "Other Hispanic or Latino" to "Latino" we changed "Not Spanish/Hispanic/Latino" to "Not Latino" This leaves the data with 2 classes for the variable titled "ethnic\_identity" Latino and Not Latino